-Does Unconditionally Helping Others Lead Towards Better Fortune
+How Unconditionally Helping Others Can Lead To Better Karma

-These are the usual expectations which makes sense when it comes to a variety of social situations, where individuals will return favors, especially when ones reputation comes into question.
+These are the usual expectations which makes sense when it comes to a variety of social situations, where individuals will return favours, especially when our reputation comes into question.

-But beyond just helping others who are in need, we also expect the almighty universe, the unknown, the uncontrollable, Mr Fate, to comply to the same rules, to somehow reward us with the good unconditional work that we’ve done.
+But beyond just helping others who are in need, we also expect the almighty universe, the unknown, the uncontrollable, Mr Fate, to comply to the same rules.

-There’s recent research which indicates that when we’re wanting some type of return from the mighty universe, we’ll just need to invest our time and effort into doing a good deed for someone in need.
+There are many who are wanting some type of return from the mighty universe, once they invest their time and effort into doing some type of good deed for others in need.

 Good Deeds Done For Free

-What happens is that we apparently overgeneralize this association and treat or blame the moral balance as a fundamental principle, and the fault of the universe.
-So what we implicitly believe in is karma.
+What happens is we apparently overgeneralize this association and treat or blame the moral balance as a fundamental principle, and the fault of the universe.
+What we implicitly believe in is karma.

 Can These Beliefs Be Altered And Formed